anseki/plain-draggable/README.md

 *Default:* `undefined`

 A number setting a limit to scrolling.
 These values are returned value by `pageXOffset`, `pageYOffset`, `scrollLeft` or `scrollTop`.
+You can specify `0` for `maxX` or `maxY` to disable scrolling for that axis only.
+For example, `maxX: 0` disables horizontal scrolling only.

-Note that this is a limit of the `autoScroll`, not a scrolling of UI.
+Note that this is a limit of the `autoScroll`, not scrolling of UI.
 That is, user can scroll manually, regardless of this.

 ### <a name="options-handle"></a>`handle`